antaresproject/docs/docs/services/breadcrumbs.md

 ## Introduction

-Breadcrumbs are the element of a website intended for helping users to navigate through the website effectively.
-Thanks to the additional navigation in the form of breadcrumbs, the users can see the section they are currently in and easily return to the main section of the website.
+Breadcrumbs are the website's elements and their task is to facilitate the user's navigation at the website.
+Thanks to the additional navigation in the form of breadcrumbs the user can see in which service's section he is located and without any problem he may return to the superior website's section.

 > The breadcrumbs classes should be placed in `src/modules/<module_name>/Http/Breadcrumbs/` (e.g. `src/modules/<module_name>/Http/Breadcrumbs/Breadcrumb.php`).
 The path of breadcrumb source code is `src/core/src/ui/base/src/Breadcrumb/`.

 ## An example

-A class that defines a new breadcrumb is as follows:
+A class defining a new breadcrumb is the following:

 ```php
 <?php